DavidLGoldberg/jumpy/README.md

 This will **bind 'f' to toggle Jumpy**.

 This has not been made the default because it **changes vim's native behavior**.
-With Jumpy, however, after jumping to the nearest word, you can probably word or character jump over to it quickly.
+With Jumpy, however, after jumping to the nearest word, you can probably word or character jump over to your target quickly.
 The [Vimium chrome extension](https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb?hl=en) chose this binding.
 Please let me know what you think about this binding for Jumpy!